Help keep Queensland free from fire ants

-The initial infestation has spread from the port of Brisbane to western areas of Brisbane, with infestations now overing the greater Brisbane area, Ipswich, Logan and Redlands.
-There have also been infestations in the Scenic Rim, the Lockyear Valley and Gold Coast.
+The initial infestation has spread from the port of Brisbane to western areas of Brisbane, with infestations now covering the greater Brisbane area, Ipswich, Logan and Redlands.
+There have also been infestations in the Scenic Rim, the Lockyer Valley and Gold Coast.

 Although there is some natural expansion of the infestations as nests produce new queens to start new nests, often the infestations are moved by accident by businesses in the building, landscape and agricultural industries.
 Such business need to be aware of the movement control requirements, which are legal obligations that need to be met by such businesses in the fire ant biosecurity zone.